JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 ## Lexing

+I had previously wrote a lexer for my language, but in writing the parser I realized a few changes that ought to be made, so I've outlined them below.
+Just a reminder, recall we're having a separate lexing and parsing phase since it simplifies the logic.
+It is very bug-prone to worry about whitespace when writing the parser, at least in my experience.

 ### Improving Symbols

 I've updated the `Matchable` protocol so that, when symbols are parsed, it always starts with the longest possible symbols before making its way toward the shorter ones.
 This ensures that we'll a symbol such as `->` even if we have registered a symbol `-`.